pfq/PFQ/INSTALL.md

 `git clone https://github.com/pfq/PFQ.git`

-The _master_ brach is the stable one, while the _experimental_ is the branch of the most recent version (possibly untested).

 ## Satisfy Library Dependencies

-Before building the framework ensure the Haskell libraries upon which it depends are installed.
+Before building the framework ensure the required Haskell libraries are installed.
 You can use the cabal tool to install them.

 From the base directory launch the command: